YMAgrawal/YashAgrawal/weekly_review_aug_1st_-_aug_7th_2020.md

 ## This weekly review is a place where I want to purely, lay down my plans for business, life and what has already happened in the past
 ## This week has been one of the most interesting week for me in terms of technology, and one of the worst, if not the worst days for academics.
-On the contrary, I started reading and then lost interest in [[Book - Rich Dad Poor Dad]], but I did learn quite a deal about [[morbidy]] which I found in the article [[ARTICLE - Loneliness, social isolation, cardiovascular disease and mortality]] which was quite an interesting read.
+On the contrary, I started reading and then lost interest in [[Book - Rich Dad Poor Dad]], but I did learn quite a deal about _____ which I found in the article [[ARTICLE - Loneliness, social isolation, cardiovascular disease and mortality]] which was quite an interesting read.
 ## For one thing, I was
 ## Business
 ### For CrashBoards, I have some great plans.
 There are multiple ventures that I want to lead into my brain child.